FBEZ-forks/esp-eye-quirc-idf4.4/README.md

 ## How to run with devcontainer

+Clone the repo with the recursive flag: `git clone --recursive https://github.com/FBEZ-forks/esp-eye-quirc-idf4.4.git`.
+Then:

 0. (if not already included) Install wsl2, restart the computer
 1. Install docker desktop
 2. Install vscode